 (rā′bēz) [L. rabies, rage] A fatal infection of the central nervous system (CNS) caused by the rabies virus.
 Human infection occurs as the result of a bite from a wild animal in which the virus is present.
 It may occasionally be transmitted by inhalation of infectious aerosol particles or contamination of conjunctiva or other mucous membranes by the saliva of an infected animal.
 The long incubation period, before signs of rabies appear, is 3 to 12 weeks; this means that wild animals that are displaying no signs of the disease may still be infected, thereby increasing the risk of human infection.
 SYN: hydrophobia (1).
 SEE: immune globulin; rabies vaccine.

 INCIDENCE: In 2013, the WHO estimated that 61,000 deaths from rabies occur each year.
 Most cases are in Asia or Africa, and almost all result from dog bites.
 Deaths caused by rabies are rare in the U.S., where the disease is identified in one or two people annually.

-CAUSES: Rabies is found almost exclusively in wild animals (raccoons, skunks, coyotes, foxes, and bats), which serve as reservoirs for infection.
-Domestic animal infections have ...
+CAUSES: Rabies is found almost exclusively in wild animals (raccoons, skunks, coyotes, foxes, ...